Bonnie Milne Gardner

-Bonnie Milne Gardner is an award-winning playwright whose 30+ plays have been featured around the country, including Cleveland Play House, New School for Drama, San Diego Human Rights Festival, and Edward Albee Last Frontier Conference.
-Her scripts garnered honors from Actors Theatre of Louisville Ten Minute Play Contest, McLaren Comedy Competition, Writers Digest, Eileen Heckart Drama Competition, and the Columbus Dispatch.
-Most recently, her full-length comedy WEDDING BLISTERS was selected as a Finalist in the AACT NewPlayFest 2022.
-But she is particularly proud of winning the limerick contest at the 2003 Southern Writers Project Festival of New Plays.
+(UPDATED 1/31/22) Bonnie Milne Gardner is an award-winning playwright whose 40+ plays have been featured around the country, including Cleveland Play House, New School for Drama, San Diego Human Rights Festival, and Edward Albee Last Frontier Conference.
+Her scripts garnered honors from Actors Theatre of Louisville Ten Minute Plays, McLaren Comedy Competition, Writers Digest, and the Columbus Dispatch.
+Most recently her full-length comedy "Wedding Blisters" was selected as a Finalist in the AACT NewPlayFest 2022.
+But she is particularly proud of winning the limerick contest at the Southern Writers Project Festival of New Plays.

-Her plays have appeared in numerous publications, including Clockhouse Literary Magazine and The Best Ten Minute Plays of 2019 by Smith and Kraus.
-Her historical drama, THE SECRET WAR OF EMMA EDMONDS was selected for 365 Women A Year Playwriting Project.
-An adaptation of Jane Austen’s LADY SUSAN is published by the UK’s Scripts for Stage.
-Her book, THE EMERGENCE OF THE PLAYWRIGHT-DIRECTOR IN AMERICAN THEATRE, with a forward by Megan Terry, was published in 2001 by Edwin Mellon Press.
+Her plays have appeared in numerous publications, including Next Stage Press, Clockhouse, and Scripts for Stage.
+The historical drama, THE SECRET WAR OF EMMA EDMONDS was selected for 365 Women a Year Project.
+Her book, THE EMERGENCE OF THE PLAYWRIGHT-DIRECTOR IN AMERICAN THEATRE, with a forward by Megan Terry, was published by Edwin Mellon Press in 2001.

-Bonnie earned a PhD in theatre from Kent State University, and has worked as an educator, writer, dramaturg, and director for theatres and universities for over 25 years.
-A two-time winner for Excellence in Playwriting by the Ohio Arts Council, she recently “ran away from home” to focus solely on her writing.
-She is a member of Dramatists Guild and New Play Exchange, currently living in Asheville, NC, where she co-runs the Stage Brews Workshop.
+Bonnie earned a PhD in theatre from Kent State University, and has worked as an educator, writer, director, and dramaturg.
+A two-time winner of Excellence in Playwriting by the Ohio Arts Council, she recently "ran away from home" to focus on writing.
+A member of Dramatists Guild and New Play Exchange, she currently lives in Asheville, NC where she co-runs the Stage Brews Workshop.

 WEBSITE AND SOCIAL MEDIA